kristianmandrup/red-elements/packages/red-runtime/Readme.md

-# Red shared
+# Red runtime

-*Red shared* is the node-red runtime and in-memory model, such as the internal node graph being edited, with some code shared between both client and server (backend API) applications.
+*Red runtime* is the node-red runtime and in-memory model, such as the internal node graph being edited, with some code shared between both client and server (backend API) applications.

 This module is NOT a lerna project, as it has no local package dependencies in the `red-elements` repo.

 ## Getting started

 ```bash
 $ npm install
 ...
 ```

+## Design/Architecture

+- `src` contains all the source files in TypeScript
+- `test` contains the test files used to test source
+- `dist` contains the compiled `.js` files for distribution and compiled test files

+## Src architecture

+The source code is written in TypeScript.
+Use the full power, including types and interfaces etc.

+### Infrastructure

+- configures fakes such as the fake `RED` object used for testing
+- configures and exports injectable

+### RED

+We might have to move `RED` from `red-widgets` to `red-runtime`?
+We need to use a real/live `RED` object for testing, not the fake currently used!

+## Testing

+See the [Test](https://github.com/kristianmandrup/red-elements/blob/major-refactor/packages/red-widgets/docs/Test.md) document for testing details

+Note that the test are run from `dist`.
+Running:

+`$ jest test/nodes/nodes.test.ts`

+Will actually run the equivalent `.js` file in `dist`

+`$ jest dist/test/nodes/nodes.test.js`

+Ensure files in dist reflect your latest update.
+Ensure you have setup a task to auto-compile your .ts files to `/dist` folder on any change.

+Note: You might also want to sometimes clean the `dist` folder to ensure you don't have leftover files from refactoring file names and locations.

 ## Jest with TypeScript